Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/02-intro_nimbus_instance.md

 - "Discuss what is needed to log in to a Nimbus instance."
 - Successfully log in to a Nimbus instance.
 keypoints:
-- "Connecting to Artemis requires a terminal emulator, and an account with access."
-- "Users connect to Artemis' _**login nodes**_ only."
-- "On Windows, use X-Win32, PuTTY, or another shell and terminal application of your choice."
-- "GUI login access is also available."

 ---
-This episode introduces the [Sydney Informatics Hub](https://informatics.sydney.edu.au/), Artemis HPC and how to get connected.
+This episode introduces the [Cloud computing at Pawsey](https://pawseysupercomputing.github.io/using-nimbus/02-cloud-at-pawsey/index.html) and how to get connected.

-# The Sydney Informatics Hub
+# The Pawsey Supercomputing Research Centre

-The Sydney Informatics Hub (SIH) is a _[Core Research Facility](https://sydney.edu.au/research/facilities.html)_ of the University of Sydney.
-Core Research Facilities centralise essential research equipment and services that would otherwise be too expensive or impractical for individual Faculties to purchase and maintain.
-The classic example might be the room-size electron-microscopes, built into specialised rooms in the Sydney Microscopy & Microanalysis unit.

 <figure>
   <img src="{{ page.root }}/fig/01_crf.png" style="margin:10px;height:400px"/>